cyrilknops/intelliflow/pcb/README.md

 # PCB Prototype

-Here you can find the schematics of the PCB prototype.
+Here you can find all the files of the PCB used in this project.

 Included in this workspace: